lucia-auth/lucia/documentation/content/guidebook/password-reset-link/nuxt.md

 ---
 title: "Password reset links in Nuxt"
 menuTitle: "Nuxt"
-description: "Learn how to implement password reset using reset links in Nuxt"
+description: "Learn how to implement password reset using reset links"
 ---

 This guide expects access to the user's verified email.
-See [Sign in with email and password with verification links](/guidebook/sign-in-with-email-and-password/nuxt) guide to learn how to verify the user's email, and email and password authentication in general.
+See [Sign in with email and password with verification links](/guidebook/email-verification-links/nuxt) guide to learn how to verify the user's email, and email and password authentication in general.

 ```ts
 // server/utils/lucia.ts